Funding Your Park

 Our grants, Small Change Grants, Community Building Grants, and Legacy Grants are designed to enable communities to gain experience and build capacity as they take on increasingly larger capital improvements in City of Atlanta and DeKalb County Parks.

 Applicants and interested community members are encouraged to contact Park Pride to discuss proposed park improvement projects.
 The purpose of our grant program and the core of Park Pride’s work is to create community driven demand for more and better parks.

 Small Change Grants are accepted anytime throughout the year, while Community Building Grants and Legacy Grants are due each year at the end of September.
 Please subscribe to the Park Pride email newsletter to stay up to date with grant information

 Small Change Grants

-Matching grants of $100 to $1000 will help communities make big differences with small park improvements.
-Available for projects in the City of Atlanta and DeKalb County.
+To celebrate Park Pride's 25th anniversary, matching grants of $100 to $2,500 will be accepted anytime throughout the year.
+These grants help communities make big differences with small park improvements.
+Available for projects in the City of Atlanta and DeKalb County

 Community Building Grants funded by The Home Depot Foundation